dbcoliveira/thunderball/README.md

 A service that converts Prometheus alertmanager firing alerts to jira issues.

 ## Details
 Thunderball converts Prometheus alertmanager alerts to jira issues.
-Majoraty of the fields are configureable via environment variables.
+Majority of the fields are configureable via environment variables.
 Thunderball contains a default jira issue template (jiraJsonTemplate) but it can read templates from an external http/https endpoints.

 ## Default Jira template
 ```